Financial Aid

 For more information on applying for scholarships, visit the School of General Studies website.

-• Scholarships and Grants: Institutional scholarships, outside scholarships, and Federal and State grants (for U.S. citizens) are forms of aid that do not have to be repaid.
+• Scholarships and grants: institutional scholarships, outside scholarships, and federal and state grants are forms of aid that do not have to be repaid.

-• Loans: Federal and private education loans are forms of aid that must be repaid.
+• Loans: federal and private loans are forms of aid that must be repaid.

-• Student Employment: The Federal Work-Study Program (for those eligible), the Center for Career Education, and the International Students and Scholars Office can assist students in finding part-time employment.
+• Student employment: the Federal Work-Study Program (for those eligible) and the Center for Career Education can assist students in finding part-time employment.

-• Aid for International and Military Students: Specific sources of aid are available for international students.
+• Aid for international and military students: specific sources of aid are available for international students and for military veterans and their families.

 Types of Aid Available to International Students